altgans/altgans.github.io/src/posts/neovim-setup.md

 i.e. notifying the program that it is spelled correctly, we do `zg`.

+## Neovim Multiple Dictionaries

+For the spell checker,
+it is set to EN by default.
+I write in multiple languages though, and would like to check all of them (or at least switch amongst them).

+TODO

+## Neovim Create New File From Template

+I'd like to emulate the Obsidian 'weekly notes' functionality, where I can create a new note from a template in a specific folder.
+This will also be very helpful to quickly pre-set a new blog post.
+(Well,
+to be fair,
+I don't post,
+I produce micro-snippets of content 😁)

 ## How to count words

 Words are a terrible metric for writing productivity,